DanielBarie/ConvApp/README.md

 ## Preface
-So you're still having trouble remembering whether subtracting from the x-value shifts a function to the right or to the left?
+So you're still having trouble remembering whether subtracting from the argument (x-value) shifts a function to the right or to the left?
 Consider the plot below:
 ![Plot showing a function and it being shifted left/right](veranschaulichung_verschiebung_plusminus.png)

 **Subtracting shifts** to the **right**, **adding shifts** to the **left**.